robertschmidt54/AdvancedUnixTutorial/README.md

 #SBATCH --ntasks-per-node=16   # 16 processor core(s) per node
 #SBATCH --job-name="ThisIsTheLoopThatNeverEnds"

+#load the tools we want to use
 module load bowtie2 # load the bowtie2 aligner
 module load samtools #load samtools

 for fq in data/seqs/*.fastq #Creating a for loop to run over the files in dir. do

 #run bowtie2 on our fastq file aligning to reference sequence index (made previously using bowtie2-build see bowtie2's manual for details).

-We then pipe the output of bowtie2 to samtools view.
+#We then pipe the output of bowtie2 to samtools view.

 #samtools view will compress our alignment files because they can be quite large.

 #We finish by redirecting (>) samtools output to a file.
 Parameter expansion is used to make sure the final file has the same ID as the input file.

 bowtie2 -x data/Index/RefSeqIndex -U $fq | samtools view -b > ${fq}.bam